tekitouuser2018/dockerPractice/README.md

 # dockerPractice

-this is docker files with reverse proxy nginx and go and mysql.
+this is docker files with reverse proxy nginx and angular and go and mysql.